collective/anz.casclient/README.txt

 Requirements
 ============
-- Plone 3.0 or later
+- Plone 3 or Plone 4
 - ZODB3>=3.8.3 (test under 3.8.3 only)
 - zope.proxy>=3.4.1 (test under 3.4.1 only)
 - zope.bforest